gasparl/expapp/docs/TUTORIAL.md

 much easier, during an ongoing experiment, to access and inspect incoming individual data as single text files.

-The PHP files provided in the boilerplate (“store\_main.php” and “store\_partial.php”) can be used for almost any ExpApp, since essentially all they do is just write any text content data sent from JS ([\[n22\]](https://github.com/gasparl/expapp/search?q=n22)) to a new file created on the server.
+The PHP files provided in the template (“store\_main.php” and “store\_partial.php”) can be used for almost any ExpApp, since essentially all they do is just write any text content data sent from JS ([\[n22\]](https://github.com/gasparl/expapp/search?q=n22)) to a new file created on the server.
 One detail to highlight